mindset-dojo/mindset-dojo.github.io/_forms/cultivator.md

 refactored_date: 2025-11-27
 authors:
 - kyle-ingersoll
-excerpt: A Cultivator supports the Dojo to cover the energy costs of crossing a Level Threshold with their expertise tuned in through the Program.
+excerpt: A Project Cultivator supports the Dojo to cover the energy costs of crossing a Level Threshold with their expertise tuned in through the Program.
 icon: fa-solid fa-seedling
 tags:
   - responsibility